-*The term ‘chain’, in real estate, is used for the sequence of multiple purchases for a number of properties.
-When one person sells a house and with the money from it buys another house.
+*The term ‘chain’ in real estate is used to sequence multiple purchases for a number of properties.
+When one person sells a house and, with the money from it, buys another house.
 And this chain can have a minimum of two people and no maximum of people and properties.

 The longer the chain, the more time it will take to finish the purchase of your new house.
 And there’s a chance that it fails altogether if one of the people decides to give up.

 Additional Costs When Buying a House?